 • After-School Program provides young women with tools for prevention through the development of self-confidence, how to work in an ensemble, uncovering their voices and building the power to use them;

-• Two-day Detention Center Workshops help young women who are already incarcerated imagine new pathways and choices for their lives;
+• Two-day Facility Workshops help young women who are facing challenges imagine new pathways and choices for their lives;

 • Summer Program and Public Performance provides time for reflection, empowerment, and change in order to avoid recidivism, and builds empathy and support structures within the ensemble;

 • Mentorship Program creates long-term connection and support for the girls.
-Playmaking for Girls 2013 Produced in association with CHRIS Kids and Little Debbie's Group Home.
+Playmaking for Girls 2015 Produced in association with New American Pathways, CHRIS Kids and Little Debbie's Group Home.

 Special thanks to our Sponsor: